 python manage.py runserver

-Unless specified otherwise, the server runs on 8000 port by default.
+The server runs on the 8000 port by default.

-9. Open http://localhost:8000/ in the browser and see the result: the pivot table is rendered on the page and filled with data.
-Slice and dice the fields to experience the full power of reporting.
-To stop the Django development server, press Ctrl+C.
+Step 9.
+Open http://localhost:8000/ in the browser and see the result: the pivot table is rendered on the page and filled with data.

-1. Download the project as a .zip archive or clone the sample from GitHub:
+Step 1.
+Download or clone our sample project from GitHub:

 git clone https://github.com/WebDataRocks/pivot-django